 Premature ovarian insufficiency (POI) can cause premature and early menopause.

-Cancer treatment and surgery can also cause premature and early menopause.
+Some medicines, cancer treatment and surgery can also cause premature and early menopause.
+This is known as medically induced menopause.

 What is premature ovarian insufficiency (POI)?